-The team moved south to Washington DC in 1937 and achieved instant success.
+The team moved South to Washington DC in 1937 and achieved instant success.
 They claimed the NFL Championship by beating the Chicago Bears.
-However, just three seasons later, they got walloped in the championship game by the same opponent.
+However, just 3 seasons down the line, they got walloped in the championship game by the same opponent.

 Lombardi had helped the Wisconsin based franchise to back to back Super Bowl wins.
-The Washington Football Team head into the 2020 NFL season with the second-worst record in the 2019 NFL season.
+The Washington Football Team came into the 2020 NFL season with the second-worst record in the 2019 NFL season.
 They won just three games and earned the second overall draft pick.
 They managed to turn things around in a massive way with a berth that took them to a wild card playoff game in the 2020 season.

 The franchise drafted prospect Chase Young; they hired coach Ron Rivera to help turn things around.
 Furthermore, despite the name change, the team has retained its uniform colors of Burgundy and Gold.